-Ingredients for jamaican brochette of seitan, with rum, lime, chili and coconut blossom sugar
+Ingredients for jamaican brochette of seitan, with rum, chili & coconut blossom sugar

 - 1 Veggie Protein Bloc on cubes